sitesauce/website/content/collections/pages/open.md

     content:
       -
         type: text
-        text: "In the last month, we had {{ open:pageviews }} pageviews.
+        text: "In the last month, we've had {{ open:pageviews }} pageviews.
 You can see additional information on\_" -
         type: text
         marks: